lukekaye/msc-projects/Application of Learning Analytics to 'Massive Online Open Course' Data/README.md

 ## Overview

 This directory contains an analysis on data derived from a free course provided by a university, relating to the subject of safety while using technology and the internet.
-The general goal was to produce insights relevant to a stakeholder interested in the course, e.g. to improve the delivery of the course to future students, and to employ good data mining practice including consideration of reproducibility.
+The report details insights into how a stakeholder interested in the course may improve engagement with future students.
+Use of good data mining practice, outlined by the CRISP-DM methodology, is considered for this purpose, including attention to reproducibility.
 The analysis is explained in detail in a 20-page report that can be found in the `reports` subdirectory, thus explanation of the project is minimised here.

-To simply view the report and its results in `.pdf` or `.Rmd` format, no libraries need to be installed; installation of libraries only applies if you wish to reproduce the analysis itself.
+To simply view the report and its results in `.pdf` format, no libraries need to be installed; installation of libraries only applies if you wish to reproduce the analysis itself.

 ## Directory Content & How to Run the Analysis